 - WRTI is a member-supported, public radio station with over 20,000 active members.
 Active members of WRTI have made financial contributions to the station in the last 12 months.
 Our annual operating budget is $4.7 million.

-- Over 75% of our operating budget comes from community support, including members and sponsors - both corporate and cultural sponsors.
-The remaining 25% is received through grants from additional sources, including the Corporation for Public Broadcasting and Temple University.
+- Over 80% of our operating budget comes from community support, including members and sponsors - both corporate and cultural sponsors.
+The remaining 20% is received through grants from additional sources, including the Corporation for Public Broadcasting and Temple University.
 WRTI provides over $300,000 of free on-air promotion to the region's arts community.
 The cost per day to operate WRTI is $12,834.

 - Our broadcast signal in Pennsylvania extends west to Harrisburg and north to Scranton and Wilkes-Barre.
 We reach listeners as far south as Dover, DE and at the shore in Atlantic City.

 - WRTI was founded in 1948 as a campus-limited AM radio station at Temple University.
 The station was originally intended to be a student laboratory, and its call letters - RTI - stand for "Radio Technical Institute."